 echo gettype( $value ); // array

-So, that is maybe happening in the program execution to change the variable value into another or assign a new boolean type or whatever to be proper for some operations in the program stack.
+So, that is happening in the program execution to change the variable value into another or assign a new boolean type or whatever to be proper for some operations in the program stack.
 Such as storing new data in the same variable, changing the old value to another, and so on.

 In the following section, I am going to explain what is happening in the arithmetic operations during the compilation if the string value is calculated with an integer value.